scanavan/MultimodalExpressionAnalysis/README.md

 **NOTE:** please execute this function after mapping the AU.

 9) makes all possible ARFF files (whole data and subsets per emotion). **[Full source data path]** must be Data/BP4D+/3DFeatures/BND/DataSubsetOrigin (Data that contains all 3 types of information) outputs go to /Output/ARFF

+10) Creates a new arff file with the unwanted emotions and renames the wanted emotions.  **[Full source data path]** must be full path to the BP4D.arff file.
+The new arff file will be saved to ./Output/ARFF/BP4D_Filtered.arff

+11) Creates a new arff file with the unwanted emotions and renames the wanted emotions.  **[Full source data path]** must be full path to the BP4D+.arff file.
+The new arff file will be saved to ./Output/ARFF/BP4Dplus_Filtered.arff

+12) Creates a bat script to be able to train and test all filtered datasets against each other (make sure to execute 10 and 11 before doing this).
+The  **[Full source data path]** must be a folder that only contains the: "BP4D_Filtered.arff", "BP4Dplus_Filtered.arff", "BU4DFE.arff" files.
+Output will be located at ./Output/scripts/arff_executer_masterfiles.bat